 Executive Order 12931, "Federal Procurement Reforms" dated October 13, 1994, sets forth requirements for Federal agencies to establish programs for reducing administrative costs and other burdens that the acquisition function may impose on the Federal Government and private sector.
-In accordance with Federal Acquisition Regulation (FAR) 13.201(b), the Government-wide commercial purchase card shall be the preferred method to purchase and pay for micro-purchases.
+In furtherance of this goal, Federal Acquisition Regulation (FAR) 13.201(b), states the Governmentwide commercial purchase card shall be the preferred method to purchase and pay for micro-purchases.
+Use of the Government purchase card streamlines the acquisition process and reduces administrative cost.